ku-sldg/plih/_intro/1-Notations-and-Preliminaries.md

 ## Math

-Throughout this document mathematical statements are formatted using embedded $\LaTeX$ using Mathjax:
+Throughout this document mathematical statements are formatted using embedded $$\LaTeX$$ using Mathjax:

 $$\{s:string\mid P(s)\}$$